vivascu/exercise-companion-workshop/README.md

 # Exercise Companion Workshop

 ## Before you begin
-In this workshop, you'll learn how to create an app that uses will analyze an image stream from the camera in order to guide the user through an exercise.
+In this workshop, you'll learn how to create an app that will analyze an image stream from the camera in order to guide the user through an exercise.

 ### Prerequisites
 Basic Android development experience.